cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 Monitoring with the CDAP UI
 ===========================
-You may recall that before we started injecting data into the stream, we started the *WiseFlow* to process these events in real time.
+You may recall that before we started injecting data into the stream, we started the *WiseFlow* to process these events in real-time.
 You can observe the flow while it is processing events by retrieving metrics about how many events it has processed.
 For that, we need to know the name of the flowlet inside the *WiseFlow* that performs the actual processing.